damien-otis/SM-808/README.md

 > Data modeling - How did you model the concepts of songs and tracks/patterns, can you explain why?

 This is a limited demo, and the concept of songs is not modeled, only tacks/patterns.
-If I had more time I would create a playlist editor and implement creating multiple patterns, and arrangements of patterns in the playlist editor.
-I will probably continue this code in the future, because why stop here?
+If I had more time I would create a playlist editor with multiple patterns, and arrangements of patterns.

 > Simplicity vs Flexibility - How flexible is your solution?

-Very.
+It is both simple and flexible.
+Volume knob control for each step, BPM is adjustable, it has all of the "extras".

 > Can a user define patterns of different lengths?